Step 4 – KPIs and Targets

 What are KPIs?

 You will no doubt have seen the term Key Performance Indicator (KPI) before.
 But what does it mean?
 A KPI is something that can be counted and compared; it provides evidence of the degree to which an objective is being attained over a specified time.
 In short, it’s the measure of how well you’re achieving your objectives.
-So let’s take our previous objective example: “reduce the number of days taken to convert a qualified lead into a sale” and create a KPI.

 How to create KPIs